 This is a list supporting my Convention Time post.
 The following is a list of what you should pack in your Con Kit:

 The Bag – whatever type of bag you are comfortable using is fine.
 I prefer an actual daypack or satchel-style shoulder bag, but courier bags are popular choices, too.
 Whatever you choose, make sure you are comfortable carrying it wherever you go.
+And be mindful of your bag’s size.
+Don’t be That Guy with the enormous over-sized bag blocking the aisle.

 Notebook – you’ll will use this for a variety of things; notes during panels or games, jotting down addresses or instructions, room numbers, names…anything you want to remember later.
 Also works as a default autograph book, but you should also carry…